assimilatereality/assimilatereality.github.io/_posts/2025-12-07-Bias-in-Troubleshooting.md

 **Real Example:** A team investigating API timeouts fixates on database connection pool exhaustion because they've seen it before.
 They examine connection pool metrics, tune pool sizes, adjust timeout values.
 Eventually they discover the actual cause: a misconfigured network ACL blocking return traffic from a specific subnet.
 They'd checked network metrics early but dismissed them because they were "looking for database issues."

+**A non-IT Example:** I've personnally seen this in the medical field.
+A near relative was experiencing pain within her rib cage.
+Her cardiologist at a world-renowned hospital performed many expensive tests, and found nothing but clean blood vessels and good heart.
+It took a physicians assistant to say they needed to check for a stomach ulcer. $30,000+ in medical bills led to a fix via a course of antibiotics.
+When asked why he hadn't found the ulcer earlier, he stated he wasn't looking for it.

 ### Availability Heuristic: Recent Memories Loom Large

 If you recently dealt with a memory leak, suddenly every performance problem looks like it might be memory-related.
 If you just fixed a noisy neighbor problem in your cloud infrastructure, you start suspecting resource contention everywhere.